-Unfortunately, many Cambodian children in poor villages stay at home or go to work with their parents because they have no access to preschool.
-They are deprived of important opportunities to play, develop social skills, and receive the basic education.
+Unfortunately, many Cambodian children in rural areas are forced to stay home or go to work with their parents because there are no local preschools.
+They are deprived of important opportunities to play, develop social skills, and receive a basic education.

 This leads to high drop-out rates once they enrol in primary school.
 Girls in particular often leave school early to find work to support their families – putting themselves at risk of exploitation.